The-Marcy-Lab-School-Assignments/swe-sr-6-2-ffyruh/README.md

 Then we have three functions for traversing the tree: `inorder`, `preorder`, and `postorder`.
 The `inorder` function left->current->right.
 The `preorder` function visits current->left->right.
 The `postorder` function visits left->right->current.

-Then we simulate the same tree from the example above.
-Try running the code yourself to see how it works!
+Try running the code yourself and see how it works! (tip: sprinkle in some `console.log()`s here and there)